reifyhealth/specmonstah/README.md

 conceptually similar to the databases you're familiar with.
 Its `:schema` key refers to an entity schema, just as an RDBMS includes schema information.
 In this case, the schema is `{:user {:prefix :u}}`, which is as simple a schema as possible.
-In later ssections, you'll learn more about schemas and how they're used to define relationships and constraints among ents.
+In later sections, you'll learn more about schemas and how they're used to define relationships and constraints among ents.